 Loving kindness meditation

 The essence of divine love is flowing all around us continually all the time but most of us are unaware.
-Loving kindness meditation is a practice that is thousands of years old, and is designed to connect us to the flow of love.
-If you practice loving kindness meditation for a few minutes every day, you will discover your everyday state will be more and more full of love, happiness, and wellbeing.
+Loving kindness meditation is a practice that is thousands of years old and is designed to connect us to the flow of love.
+If you practice loving kindness meditation for a few minutes every day, you will discover your everyday experience will be more and more full of love, happiness, and wellbeing.

 Here’s how it works.

 Find a quiet place where you won’t be interrupted and get comfortable.

 Wait until you are aware of the essence of love flowing in your heart.

 Mentally scan your family and friends, spend some time aware of each one; being love in them one at a time.